Name: Our Regal Warrior

 The maternal sire Dash For Cash daughters have produced 49 starters and of those 32 are winners including three stakes winners Written Dash (ex Dosh Dosh), Super Cash (ex Super Bucks) and Lord Von Costa (ex Cashed Up Lady) with progeny earnings of more than $2.1million.

-The colts career will be managed by
+The Syndicate has been formed and it will be managed by Regal Bloodstock.

 Henry Dwyer didn’t follow the conventional path in establishing himself as a trainer, it’s only taken Dwyer four seasons to established himself in the highly competitive Victorian training ranks.

 Henry’s passion for the thoroughbred industry became evident from the tender age of eight and it has only strengthened in recent years’ which has bought him into the privileged position of being able to do a job he loves, every day of the week.